russfeld/ksucs-hugo/content/7-documentation/10-update2024/index.md

 5. Once the configuration is updated in `hugo.toml`, delete the existing `config.toml` as it is no longer needed.
 6. Initialize the Hugo Module system.
 The name of the module doesn't matter since it won't be used - just use the name of the repository, such as `hugo mod init cis598-textbook`.
 This should create a file `go.mod` listing the name of the module and the version of `go` used.
   1. The module import is already defined at the bottom of the new `hugo.toml` file and doesn't need to be configured.
 7. Install the Hugo module using `hugo mod get -u`.
 This should install the module and create a file `go.sum` that includes the checksums of the module dependencies.
+  1. In the future, use `hugo mod get` to get the current version specified, or `hugo mod get -u` to update the version to the latest in GitHub.

 Before testing the site, there are a few content changes that must be made.